chartica/tap-staffwise/README.md

 ## Configuration

 ### Accepted Config Options
-In order to use this tap, you will need a TikTok for Business developer account and an app that's authenticated to access data from at least one business account.
+In order to use this tap, you will need a Staffwise Endpoint URL (e.g. https://subdomain.staffed.it/reporting/api/get-data/{report-id}).
 Accepted config parameters are:

 - API Key: API Key to authenticate requests and access the API
 - Subdomain: Subdomain you would like to pull data from
 - Reporting ID: Reporting ID of each report
-- Start Date: The start date for filtering results in the API call
+- Start Date (optional): The start date for filtering results in the API call
-- Stop Date: The end date for filtering results in the API call
+- Stop Date (optional): The end date for filtering results in the API call

 A full list of supported settings and capabilities for this tap is available by running: